kmjohnson25/Play_Narrative/ACTUAL-research-assessment.md

     2. Writes out intermediate and/or final datasets in code chunks or sourced scripts
     3. Uses only relative paths that run without error when repo is cloned

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:

-10. Use `dplyr` and `tidyr` functions to transform data
+10. Use `dplyr` and `tidyr` functions to transform data.  <------  FOUND IN DATA WRANGLING Rmd's SUCH AS "~/PN_Datasets/Narrative/Wrangling_N/Narrative_Data_Wrangling.Rmd"

     1. Uses at least 3 unique `dplyr` functions
     2. Uses at least 1 `tidyr` function in a data transformation pipeline
     3. Combines `dplyr` and `tidyr` functions in a data transformation pipeline

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:

-11. Use `stringr` functions to work with string variables
+11. Use `stringr` functions to work with string variables.   <------  FOUND IN DATA WRANGLING Rmd's SUCH AS "~/Play_Narrative/PN_Datasets/Pretend Play/Wrangling_PP/Thesis_Data_cleaning.Rmd"

     1. Uses ate least 2 unique `stringr` functions
     2. Uses `stringr` functions in a data transformation pipeline

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:

-12. Use `forcats` functions to work with factor variables
+12. Use `forcats` functions to work with factor variables.  <------  FOUND IN DATA WRANGLING Rmd's SUCH AS "~/PN_Datasets/Narrative/Wrangling_N/Narrative_Data_Wrangling.Rmd"

     1. Uses ate least 2 unique `forcats` functions or one function in 2 unique contexts (with different purposes)
     2. Uses `forcats` functions in a data transformation pipeline